So is Flexeril (Cyclobenzaprine) a Narcotic Agent?

-So is Flexeril a Narcotic Agent?
+So is Flexeril a Controlled Substance?

 Flexeril is taken by mouth and with or without food as instructed by your physician or doctor 3 times per day.
 The exact dosage is based on your response to treatment and medical condition.
 Also note that the medication should only be used for a short while (not more than 3 weeks) unless directed otherwise by your medical provider.

 Do not reduce or increase your dose use the drug for longer than directed.
 Your situation will not enhance any better or faster and your risk of the side effects will increase.

 The medication can be used to counter various withdrawal symptoms including dizziness, dry mouth, drowsiness, tiredness, muscle pain and constipation.
 But keep in mind that your healthcare provider has prescribed the drug because she or he has judged that its benefits to you will be greater than any side effects, but most people using it do not experience any chronic side effects.
 Nonetheless tell your healthcare provider if you experience any serious side effects like confusion, hallucinations, problems urinating, mood changes, trouble breathing and an irregular heartbeat.